Frequently Asked Questions

 - How long does the process take to apply for 501(c)(3) status?

-The IRS requires at least 6 months to process a Form 1023 application.
-Currently, due to COVID-19, the process is taking 1-3 months longer.
+The IRS requires about 6 months to process a Form 1023 application.
+Currently, due to COVID-19, the process is taking a little longer.